MinhKhangTran/next-mongo-vok-app/README.md

    - initialize a new Mongo DB✅
    - connect it to the App✅
    - create a new Vok Schema with mongoose✅
-   - create API Route to read and create voks
+   - create API Route to read and create voks✅
      - /api/voks
    - create API Route to read vok by ID, delete and update vok
      - /api/voks/[id]